 The Reid E4 Plus is ergonomically designed with a powerful 350W front motor, a rear suspension

 As a result of these changes, it offers a more premium experience than brands such as Xiaomi, although you are paying for the extra stability.
 In addition, the free Reid eMobility app provides enhanced customisable features such as journey tracking, custom underdeck lights, and a speedometer.

 Another perk of the Reid E4 Plus is that it is designed with solid rubber tyres, making it less susceptible to punctures and giving you a smoother ride overall.
 So if you are looking for a nice-looking e-scooter that is secure and smooth, then the Reid E4 Plus would be an excellent choice for you.

 |Charge time||5 hours|

 |• Secure ride||• Heavy|

 Review: “There is much to like about this scooter, though early days in using it.
 It's easy to use, the large floor plate accommodates my big feet and, mostly, pretty zippy.
 I'm still getting used to it, and it can be a little jerky if I'm not doing top speed.
 Excellent scooter”

 Best electric scooter for teens

 If you are after an e-scooter for your teenager, then The Razor Power A2 is an excellent choice.
-It is compact, foldable, lightweight, and one of the best portable electric scooters available today.
-In addition, this e-scooter comes at an affordable price for such a high-quality model.

 This scooter can reach up to 10mph, which doesn’t make it the fastest scooter on our list; however, it has a battery life that can last up to 40 minutes (7.5 miles) of continuous usage.
 Therefore, the Razor Power A2 Electric Scooter would be an ideal pick for any lighter individuals with an on-the-go lifestyle.